mststats/mststats.github.io/content/home/software.md

 # To create more sections, duplicate this file and edit the values below as desired.
 widget = "custom"
 active = true
-date = 2016-04-20T00:00:00
+date = 2019-02-28T00:00:00

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title = "Software"
-subtitle = "Software I have written for general distribution"
+subtitle = "Software I have written / contributed to for general distribution"

 # Order that this section will appear in.
 weight = 3